 Printing execution time of shell script

 Bash shell and a few other shells provide a built-in variable called SECONDS for this purpose.
-This variable keeps the amount of seconds since a shell was opened and in case of script, it will be the seconds since script was run.
+This variable keeps the number of seconds since a shell was opened and in case of script, it will be the seconds since script was run.

 You can use the echo command in Linux to display the value of this SECONDS variable.